 Collaborative Review Process & Guidelines

-Collaborative Review Process
+The WLN Collaborative Review Process

 Collaborative Review: Our review committee, made up of WLN members and external reviewers as needed, will review assigned applications, and then meet to collectively discuss and score them.
 The review will not be blinded, instead, all WLN Review Committee members are required to declare a conflict of interest where applicable.
 Each application will be ranked according to the ICCOs (Indigenous Community, Collective, and Organization) readiness, feasibility, and potential impact of the proposed research.
 Details are outlined in our Collaborative Review Guidelines below.